 "So now that we know, you won't be all weird around us, will you?"
 Lisa's face got stern.
 "I mean I don't care if you are the slayer.
 You used to care about school and your friends."

 "I know.
 I'll try to be better."
 Dawn stopped in front of Lisa's house.
-"Don't tell anyone, ok?
+"Don't tell anyone, okay?
 Either of you?"

 Lisa gave her a quick hug.
-"Don't worry, your secret is safe with me."
+"Don't worry, your secret's safe with me."
 She began to laugh.
 "I guess this explains why you're suddenly so good in PE?"

 Her friend just nodded, then headed up the walk.
 Once she was safely inside, they started walking again.